SoftLivingMatter/Deep-Phase/README.md

 augmentation: randaug
 # number of images to include in a batch of training or inference images
 batch_size: 128
 # how to parse cell positions from input csv.
-Options are cellprofiler or parsed
+Options are cellprofiler or processed
 cell_position_format: cellprofiler
 # name of csv with cell locations.
 Must be in root directory of each input folder
 cell_positions: EnlargedObjects.csv